The University of Law awards Honorary Doctorates to Narinder Singh Sekhon and Laura Richards. Find out more

 Your route to becoming a solicitor

-From September 2021, the Solicitors Qualifying Exam (SQE) became the new, centralised assessment for anyone who wants to qualify as a solicitor in England and Wales.
-It will eventually replace the Legal Practice Course (LPC) route to practice.
+From September 2021, the Solicitors Qualifying Exam (SQE) became the centralised assessment for anyone who wants to qualify as a solicitor in England and Wales, replacing the Legal Practice Course (LPC) route to practice.

-The SQE is part of a new, four-stage route to becoming a solicitor:
+The SQE is part of a four-stage route to becoming a solicitor:

 • A degree (or equivalent) in any subject